alidaoui/Credit-Card-Fraud-Classifier/README.md

 - **y_test**:	Contains Dependent variables used for testing

 ### Step 4 - Train Model
-We instantiate an object from the sklearn's GaussianNB module and we fit it to our data.
+To create the Naïve Bayes Model, we instantiate an object from the sklearn's GaussianNB module and we fit it to our data.

 ### Step 5 - Evaluate Model:
 We classify the data and we use a confusion matrix to visualize results.
 We also generate a classification report which gives you the f1 score.